 If your plans for your time in Frederiksted include snorkeling – and they should – you have a few ways to make it happen.
 The first is to bring a snorkel kit with you whenever you hit the beach.
 You can bring your own from home, get one from the front desk from your if they include this as a perk of your stay, or rent one for about $20(USD) a day from a local dive or watersports equipment shop.
 Another option is to sign up for a guided tour.
 Dive shops and local tour guides offer this option, as do some sailing charters and this option will cost you anywhere from $35 to over $100(USD) depending on what exactly is included in the excursion.

-If you want to experience what's below the surface you might enjoy.
+If you'd like to experience below the water's surface you should consider a visit to.
 A few years ago the old pier was destroyed in a storm and a new pier was built in its place.
 Back at the ruins of the old pier, however, soft corals have begun to accumulate and snorkelers especially love visiting for a night dive.
 This snorkeling site is located within the heart of Frederiksted.

 La Grange is another option.
 Although it appears to be your typical run-of-the-mill reef, this shallow spot is actually home to a few sea creatures that are not so easily spotted on a regular basis including sea horses and octopus.

-A fourth place to go snorkeling is Butler Bay.
+A fourth location where you can go snorkeling is Butler Bay.
 This unique destination is where five ships and a collection of old trucks have been sunk to create an artificial reef.
 An orange buoy marks the spot about 400 yards out from the shore where the first of these vessels can be seen.
-If you want to check it out, this site is situated easily reached by taxi North of central Frederiksted.
+If you want to experience it for yourself, this site is located easily reached by taxi North of central Frederiksted.

-Glance through the following table for a listing of 7 of the most popular locations to go snorkeling in this area.
+Glance through the table just below for a quick overview of 7 of the best places where you can go snorkeling in this area.

 |La Grange||0.5 mi.
 North of Central Frederiksted|